GabrielPelletier/open_science_metrics_tools/_steps/pub_9.md

 DOI: [10.1001/jamanetworkopen.2022.19203](https://doi.org/10.1001/jamanetworkopen.2022.19203)

-This article is not available in Open Access
+The publication DOI could not be resolved by Unpaywall.
+It may or may not be available in Open Access.